When I was younger, I used to think that my life would be boring and uneventful after 40.

 If you are prepared, you will live a fabulous 50 years.
 If not, you still have ample time to set your life straight.

-Related: Be a Better Man in 30 Days Program
+Related: How to Be a Superior Man

 2. Don’t buy into the shaming language aimed to exploit you